 Next we need to adjust a few properties on the Active Directory provider to enable the creation of new records in your AD.
 Set the following properties:

-Then set-up your Schema Map to Map your Source Columns to Active Directory and in this case using the EmployeeID to Store an Identifier to the Contact record.
+Now set-up your Schema Map, in this case using the EmployeeID to Store an Identifier to the Contact record.

-Now when you Compare and Synchronise the records are created in your AD.
+Now when you run the compare and synchronise the results the records are created in your AD.